Francistown: Sports

 Based at the Francistown Club, the Francistown School of Tennis is a professional tennis centre dedicated to developing young children (starting at 4 years old) into international tennis players.

 Francistown also hosts several football clubs.
 These include TAFIC Sporting Club, TASC FC (Tati Sporting Club), ECCO City Green, Great North Tigers FC (GNT) and others.

-All the teams have played in the country's highest league, Botswana Premier League, sponsored currently by BTC Mobile.
+All the teams have played in the country's highest league, Botswana Premier League.
 GNT was recently promoted to the Premier League, while TAFIC play in the lower division.
 The new Francistown Stadium is still under construction, and will be complete soon.
 The stadium will be the largest in the northern part of Botswana, with a capacity of 27,000 spectators, and will be home ground to some of the above teams.
 Other stadiums in the city include the Francistown City Council's Area S stadium.